deswaks/space-invader/README.md

 # space-invader
-Tool for locating and reconstructing analytical building spaces with Rhino Grasshopper
+Tool for locating and reconstructing analytical building spaces with Rhino Grasshopper.